 Charter Amendment.
-At a special meeting of Continental stockholders, the charter of Continental will be amended, effective immediately following the Repurchase, to (i) reclassify the Class A common stock pursuant to the Recapitalization, (ii) eliminate all references to Class A and Class D common stock, (iii) eliminate the special rights of a Northwest affiliate that currently owns Class A common stock, and (iv) provide that until the Preferred Stock becomes redeemable, Continental will not, without the consent of Northwest, amend its rights agreement or redeem the rights thereunder unless such amendment or redemption does not permit a third party major air carrier to enter into a particular transaction without becoming an "Acquiring Person" in such transaction where, but for such amendment or redemption, such air carrier would have otherwise become an Acquiring Person under the rights agreement.
+At a special meeting of Continental stockholders, the charter of Continental will be amended, effective immediately following the Repurchase, to (i) recapitalize the Class A common stock pursuant to the Recapitalization, (ii) eliminate all references to Class A and Class D common stock, (iii) eliminate the special rights of a Northwest affiliate that currently owns Class A common stock, and (iv) provide that until the termination of the Preferred Stock blocking rights (or the earlier redemption of the Preferred Stock), Continental will maintain and renew its rights agreement and, without the approval of the Preferred Stock holder, will not amend the rights agreement or redeem the rights thereunder to permit any change of control of Continental involving a third party major air carrier.